-The proposed project is located on a 50.5 acre parcels and exceeds the 5 acre minimum size for the zone.
+The proposed project is located on a property 16.96 acres in size that exceeds the 5 acre minimum size for the zone.
 Therefore, the proposed project is developing the remaining underutilized portion of the property.

-2. Policy CD9.1: Foothill and mountain development projects shall be designed to preserve the existing rural character.

-The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will not disturb existing biological and cultural resources.

-3. Policy CD9.2 Rural development should be located and designed to preserve and provide buffers around native oak trees and other healthy and attractive native vegetation, cultural resources, biological features, mineral deposits, active agricultural operations, unique landforms, historic structures and landscapes, and other natural resources.

-A Mitigated Negative Declaration and a Mitigation Monitoring Plan was prepared to preserve the all potential environmental resources on the proposed parcels.

-4. Action NR5.3 Wetlands and Riparian Buffers: Through review of proposed private and public projects near wetlands and riparian areas, the County will require buffering to protect these important habitats.
-Setbacks are expected to range from 33 to 150 feet in width.

-Due to the projects proximity to Prairie Creek and a seasonal drainage canal, Staff has required a Condition of Approval for any new development to maintain a 150 foot setback to reduce impacts to potential Biological and Tribal Cultural Resources.
+- 2. Policy CD9.1: Foothill and mountain development projects shall be designed to preserve the existing rural character. - The proposed parcels will maintain the rural nature of the site because it complies with the minimum lot size and will not disturb existing biological and cultural resources. - 3.
+Policy CD9.2 Rural development should be located and designed to preserve and provide buffers around native oak trees and other healthy and attractive native vegetation, cultural resources, biological features, mineral deposits, active agricultural operations, unique landforms, historic structures and landscapes, and other natural resources. - A Mitigated Negative Declaration and a Mitigation Monitoring Plan was prepared to preserve the all potential environmental resources on the proposed parcels. - 4.
+Policy CD9.8 The allowable density, design, and lot configuration of rural developments will depend on soil and geological characteristics, biological resources, aesthetic resources, cultural resources, circulation, fire safety, and other factors identified throughout this General Plan. - The properties overall lot design for Parcels 1 and 2 are due to the drainage ditch that runs between the two proposed parcels.
+Moreover, Soils Studies have been submitted and approved by the Environmental Health Department.
+Therefore, the proposed lot size and configurations are large enough to accommodate new residences created through this map application. - 5.
+Action NR5.3 Wetlands and Riparian Buffers: Through review of proposed private and public projects near wetlands and riparian areas, the County will require buffering to protect these important habitats.
+Setbacks are expected to range from 33 to 150 feet in width. - There is an agricultural drainage ditch that runs along the eastern boundary of Parcel 1 and western boundary of Parcel 2.
+Staff has required a Condition of Approval for any new development to maintain a 150 foot setback.
+This standard Action in the General Plan reduces the potential impacts for Biological and Cultural Resources that are found in wetlands and riparian areas.

 As mentioned previously, the property is zoned "RR-5".
-Pursuant to Chapter 11.06 of the Yuba County Development Code, the purpose of the Rural Residential zoning district is to allow for the appropriate development of very low density, large-lot single family homes and related uses in the rural community areas of the County and to create standards to preserve and protect the character of existing rural residential areas and ensure that future rural residential development is compatible with the surrounding community and adjacent Natural Resources designated lands.
+Pursuant to Chapter 11.06 of the Yuba County Development Code, the purpose of the Rural Residential zoning district is to allow for the appropriate development of very low density, large-lot single family homes and related uses in the rural community areas of the County and to create standards to preserve and protect the character of existing rural residential areas and ensure that future rural residential development is compatible with the surrounding community and adjacent Rural Community designated lands.
 Both lots are consistent and meet the intent of the "RR-5" designation.